gvolpe/blog-comments/_posts/2019-06-23-lessons-learned-while-writing-a-haskell-app.md

 **Testing our main service**

-In this case it ended up being more practical testing using `IO` + `IORef`, given the constraint on `MonadMask`.
+In this case it ended up being more practical testing using `IO` + `IORef`, given the `MonadMask` constraint on `m`.
 But for demonstration purposes I wrote another version of the test suite using a [stack of monad transformers](https://github.com/gvolpe/exchange-rates/blob/master/test/Rates/CachedForexRST.hs) that doesn't use `IO`.

 The testing approach I followed is to create different interpreters for the dependencies of the main service and then run some property tests on it.
 So we have an in-memory cache, a dummy forex client that always returns the same response and a logger that doesn't log.